Discussion Topics for Your Custom Home Builder

 Ask about the company's construction standards especially when interviewing different builders.
 A company focused on building cookie cutter homes will have different standards than a company that custom builds each home.
 Every home builder should have a list of their companys's construction standards.

 Once construction is completed and final payment is made, ask for a lien waiver.
 This will protect you as a home owner if subcontractors or material suppliers are not paid.

 As with anything, unforeseen events can happen and it is not always your contractor's fault.
 However, your home builder should be prepared to handle and limit these issues.
 If and when issues do arise, hopefully you have chosen a company that can easily work through any problems and complete your home as contracted.

 Be prepared with questions when you meet with different home builders to interview them or talk about the construction process.
 Within a couple of meetings you can usually tell if the company is on the same page as you and can meet your standards.
 Building a home is a major process that requires experience, skill, and open communication whether you're planning your primary residence, second home, or investment property.
-Put your home in the hands of a company you can trust.
+Put your home in the hands of an experienced company you can trust.